Nebraska Spousal Support Calculator

 Key Factors:

 Disclaimer: This calculator provides estimates only based on Nebraska statutes and case law.
 The calculation is not legal advice and actual court-ordered maintenance may differ.
-Consult a licensed Nebraska family law attorney for legal advice regarding your specific situation.
-Nebraska law has specific rules for maintenance calculations based on statutory factors under §42-365.
-Nebraska does not use a statutory formula for spousal support calculations.
+Consult a licensed Nebraska family law attorney for legal advice.
+Nebraska does NOT use a statutory formula for spousal support calculations under §42-365.

 299 Neb.
 30, 907 N.W.2d 616